SeeedDocument/Seeed-WiKi/docs/BeagleBone_Green.md

 ---
 1. What is the different between BBG 1 and BBG 2?
    ![](https://github.com/SeeedDocument/BeagleBone_Green/blob/master/bbg12.png)
  We have updated the eMMC on Beaglebone Green in 2016.
-So the previous firmware for BBG1 is not workable on BBG2, but the new firmware is ok on BBG1.
+So the previous firmware for BBG1 is not workable on BBG2, but the new firmware is ok on BBG1 and BBG2.

 ## References
 ---